-We have audited the financial statements of Coastal Water Authority (CWA), as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise CWA's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Coastal Water Authority (CWA), as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise CWA's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of CWA, as of December 31, 2021, and the respective changes in financial position and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of CWA, as of December 31, 2022, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.